ipython/ipython/docs/source/index.rst

 * Integrated access to the pdb debugger and the Python profiler.

-The Command line interface inherits all of the above functionalities and possess
+The Command line interface inherits the above functionality and adds

 * real multi-line editing.